Research Funding Opportunities

 The University of Otago has many channels for researchers to explore with regards to applying for, and obtaining both internal and external research grants and scholarships.

 The Catalyst Fund is the new name for the International Relationships Fund.
-The International Relationship Fund previously supported around 50 individual programmes and activities, administered by the Ministry of Business, Innovation and Employment (MBIE), the Health Research Council, and the Royal Society of New Zealand.
+The International Relationship Fund previously supported around 50 individual programmes and activities, administered by the Ministry of Business, Innovation and Employment (MBIE), the Health Research Council (HRC), and the Royal Society of New Zealand (RSNZ).

 MBIE recently re-shaped the International Relationship Fund into a fund which will consist of four streams that target investment in leadership, influence, seeding and strategic cooperation.

 - Catalyst: Influence(administered by the RSNZ, MBIE, MFAT and HRC)

 - Catalyst: Leaders (administered by the RSNZ on MBIE’s behalf)

 - Catalyst: Seeding (administered by the RSNZ on MBIE’s behalf)